Key takeaways

 - Who signed the document

-- Where the signature originated from (IP address or location data)
+- Where the signature originated — IP address and device identifier

 2. Validate the digital certificate

 Every verified e-signature should include a digital certificate issued by a trusted Certificate Authority (CA).
-Verification involves ensuring the certificate:
+Confirm the certificate:

 - Has not expired or been revoked